 Once a family has joined co-op, they are expected to

-· Buy and follow all the approved curriculum for each class for each child
+- Buy and follow all the approved curriculum for each class for each child

-· The adult member must fulfill facility maintenance duties as assigned (including background check or other as required by facility)
+- Fulfill facility maintenance duties as assigned (including background check or other as required by facility)

 Classes are 55 minutes long.
 It is vital that each class end on time and start within 5 minutes of the appointed time.
 Teachers are not required to “catch up” a child who arrives late.

-Curriculum will be chosen by the board and will be either recommended by or consistent with the resources found in the Well Trained Mind or other classical education resource.
+Curriculum will be chosen by the board and will be either recommended by or consistent with the resources found in the Well Trained Mind or other classical education resources.
 You are welcome to supplement your instruction with other material from these sources if you would like.
 Curriculum, syllabi and lesson plans will be approved by the board.

 Being on time is extremely important for all classes to run effectively.
 All teachers are asked to arrive 15 minutes prior to assembly to set up their classrooms and bring supplies into the building.
 All teachers are encouraged to take care of their own children's needs prior to class time in order to avoid interruptions in class.